Yuan-Meng/personal_website_2.0/content/notes/recsys_papers_2026/index.md

 ## Inference Optimizations

-The papers below have ingenious ideas for optimizing GR / LLM inference.
+The papers below have ingenious ideas for optimizing inference.

 20. Google DeepMind + YouTube: [Vectorizing the Trie: Efficient Constrained Decoding for LLM-based Generative Retrieval on Accelerators](https://huggingface.co/papers/2602.22647)
     - An engineering paper from Google DeepMind on using vectorized tries to accelerate generative retrieval.